microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 ## Abstract

-Currently, the user is able to cycle through tabs on the tab bar.
-However, this horizontal cycling can be pretty inconvenient when the tab titles are long, or when there are too many tabs on the tab bar.
+Currently the user is able to cycle through tabs on the tab bar.
+However, this horizontal cycling can be pretty inconvenient when the tab titles are long or when there are too many tabs on the tab bar.
 It could also get hard to see all your available tabs if the tab titles are long and your screen is small.
-There's also a common use case to quickly switch between two tabs, e.g. when one tab is used as reference and the other is the actively worked-on tab.
+In addition, there's a common use case to quickly switch between two tabs, e.g. when one tab is used as reference and the other is the actively worked-on tab.
 If the tabs are not right next to each other on the tab bar, it could be difficult to quickly swap between the two.
 Having the tabs displayed in Most Recently Used (MRU) order would help with this problem.
 It could also make the user experience better when there are a handful of tabs that are frequently used, but are nowhere near each other on the tab bar.

 Having a tab switcher UI, like the ones in Visual Studio and Visual Studio Code, could help with the tab experience.
 Presenting the tabs vertically in their own little UI allows the user to see more of the tabs at once, compared to scanning the tab row horizontally and scrolling left/right to find the tab you want.
-The tab order in the tab switchers are in MRU order by default.
+The tab order in those tab switchers are also in MRU order by default.

-To try to alleviate some of these user scenarios, we want to create a tab switcher, similar to ones found in VSCode and VS. This spec will cover the design of the switcher, and how a user would interact with the switcher.
+To try to alleviate some of these user scenarios, we want to create a tab switcher similar to the ones found in VSCode and VS. This spec will cover the design of the switcher, and how a user would interact with the switcher.
 It would be primarily keyboard driven, and would give a pop-up display of a vertical list of tabs.
 The tab switcher would also be able to display the tabs in Most Recently Used (MRU) order.

 ## Inspiration